+TYPE C OF FILING:

+INITIAL OPERATION REPORT AMENDMENT; AMENDMENT No

+Identific ation:

-- 1. Full name of alternative trading system: - 2.
-Name(s) under which business is conducted, if different from item 1: - 3.
-If this filing makes a name change on behalf of the alternative trading system in respect of the name set out in Item 1 or Item 2, enter the previous name and the new name.
+1. Full name of alternative trading system:

+2. Name(s) under which business is conducted, if different from item 1:

+3. If this filing makes a name change on behalf of the alternative trading system in respect of the name set out in Item 1 o Item 2, enter the previous name and the new name.

 Previous name:

 New name:

 4. Head office

+Address:

+Telephone:

+Facsimile:

-- 5. Mailing address (if different): - 6.
-Other offices
+5. Mailing address (if different):

+6. Other offices

+Address:

+Telephone:

+Facsimile:

-- 7. Website address: - 8.
-Contact employee
+7. Website address:

+8. Contact employee

 Name and title:

+Telephone number:

+Facsimile:

+E-mail address:

 9. Counsel

 Firm name:

 Contact name:

+Telephone number:

+Facsimile:

+E-mail address:

-- 10. The ATS is - a member of (name of the recognized self-regulatory entity) - a registered dealer - 11.
-If this is an initial operation report, the date the alternative trading system expects to commence operation: - 12.
-The ATS has contracted with [name of regulation services provider] to perform market regulation for the ATS and its subscribers.
+10. The ATS is a member of(name of the recognized self-regulatory entity) a registered dealer 11.
+If this is an initial operation report, the date the alternative trading system expects to commence operation: 12.
+The ATS has contracted with [name of regulation services provider] to perform market regulation for the ATS and its

 File all Exhibits with the Initial Operation Report.
 For each Exhibit, include the name of the ATS, the date of filing of the Exhibit and the date as of which the information is accurate (if different from the date of the filing).
-If any Exhibit required is inapplicable, a statement to that effect must be furnished instead of such Exhibit.
+If any Exhibit required is inapplicable, a statement to that effect must be furnished included instead of suchthe Exhibit.

-If the ATS files an amendment to the information provided in its Initial Operation Report and the information relates to an Exhibit filed with the Initial Operation Report or a subsequent amendment, the ATS must, in order to comply with subsection 3.2(1), 3.2(2) or 3.2(3) of National Instrument 21-101, provide a description of the change, the expected date of the implementation of the change, and file a complete and updated Exhibit.
+If the ATS files an amendment to the information provided in its Initial Operation Report and the information relates to an Exhibit filed with the Initial Operation Report or a subsequent amendment, the ATS must, in order to comply with subsection 3.2(1), 3.2(2(2)) or 3.2(3(3)) of National Instrument 21-101 Marketplace Operation, provide a description of the change, and the actual or expected date of the implementation of the change, and file a complete and updated Exhibit.
 The ATS must provide a clean and blacklined version showing changes from the previous filing.